-MCTs are medium-chain triglycerides and are a type of saturated fat.
-They are:
+MCTs are medium-chain triglycerides and are a type of saturated fat with many health benefits.

-- Preferentially used for energy (over LCT) .
+- MCTs are preferentially used for energy (over LCTs) .

-- Improve outcomes for epilepsy, Alzheimer’s disease, and autism.
+- MCTs help manage symptoms of epilepsy, Alzheimer’s disease, and autism.

-- Reduces multiple risk factors for heart disease.
+- MCTs reduce multiple risk factors for heart disease.

-- Helps manage diabetes via weight loss and insulin sensitivity.
+- MCTs help manage diabetes via weight loss and insulin sensitivity.

 Kickstart your journey to a fat-fueled healthier life.
 Try FBOMB’s MCT Oil single-serve packets.
 They're hassle-free, portable, and convenient.
 Just tear off the tip and pour into a cup of coffee or drizzle over a salad.